-- This section applies where an authorised person has impounded an animal seized under section 21(1)(g) (Seizure of animal) or section 21(2)(c) (Seizure of animal). - (2) The authorised person may - (a) make a destruction order for the animal under section 34; or - (b) give the owner or responsible person an impoundment notice under section 24(1) (Dealing with animal seized and impounded for wandering).
+- (1) This section applies where- - (a) an authorised person has impounded an animal under section 21(2)(c) (Seizure of an animal); and - (b) the animal is not a prohibited animal. - (2) The authorised person may - (a) make a destruction order for the animal under section 34; or - (b) give the owner or responsible person an impoundment notice under section 23A (What is an impoundment notice).

+26A Dealing with animal seized and impounded where keeping is prohibited